Changissnz/the_problem_with_ai_exemplified__09-14-2026/README.md

 clears the field of hazards that have been building up from lack of maintenance, all the while creating new hazards to think on.
 A renewal.
 A revisitation of problems ancient and old destroyed in their form of post-modernism and being resurrected for this machine age.

-**The false equivocation of A.I. corporations' mass destruction of books with outright book-burning.** I don't want to immediately think corporations copying content from physical books into cyberspace is the obvious route to authoritarianism.
+**The false equivocation of A.I. corporations' mass destruction of books with outright anti-intellectualism.** I don't want to immediately think corporations copying content from physical books into cyberspace is the obvious route to authoritarianism.
 Maybe it's best to give these organizations the benefit of a doubt, that they are modernizing the world of fluff.
 They might actually be memorializing the intellectual endeavors and struggles put into product of book, many of these books that are no longer marketed, decades or even a century old, and they would just sit there in their final days, like an elder on